The Meaning of Oxidized Metal

 Metals That Resist Oxidation

 Noble metals, such as platinum or gold, resist oxidation in their natural state.
 Other such metals include ruthenium, rhodium, palladium, silver, osmium, and iridium.
-Many corrosion-resistant alloys have been invented by man, such as stainless steels and brass.
+Many corrosion-resistant alloys have been invented by humans, such as stainless steels and brass.

 While one would think that all metals that resist oxidation would be deemed noble metals, that's not the case.
 Titanium, niobium, and tantalum all resist corrosion, but they're not classified as noble metals.
 In fact, not all branches of science agree on the definition of noble metals.
 Chemistry is more generous with its definition of noble metals than physics, which has a more limited definition.